dachcom-digital/pimcore-news/README.md

 Pimcore News Bundle.
 Generate simple [custom entry types](docs/20_EntryTypes.md) like Events, Press or Event.

 ## Requirements
-⚠️⚠️ This bundle exists for legacy purposes only and **will not** be developed further.
+⚠️⚠️ This extension has reached its end of life and only receives compatibility update.
+It will not be developed further.

 ## Installation